renevanderark/guide-to-living-free-of-mind/README.md

 I mentioned joy always being there for you to access in abundance.
 Just thinking of the first thing you are grateful for is the key to this infinite well.

+### I believe in water

+Touching water feels great and water rocks, cause it always seeks the lowest point and erodes away the edges.

 ## Depression

 All these beliefs sound nice and all.
 But when you're thouroughly depressed they're quite offensive, even depressing to read.

 But depression is the result of self-inflicted violence.

 Most depressed people do not see themselves as violent, I noticed...
 But you _are_.
 If you ever tell yourself negative things you would never say to anyone you love, then you are _being_ quite violent towards yourself in a way that is completely unfair.

+This world is full of violence.
+It is visible when directed outwardly, but the most prevalently widespread form of violence is the violence which is directed inwardly...
+If you feel invisible, misunderstood, reflect upon the fact that the violence you are inflicting on yourself is invisible to others.

+They can not simply feel with you all that you suffer, you are hiding it from others.

+## Self talk

+Whether your self-talk is violent causing you depression, or praising, causing you to have a bloated ego.
+It is wrong.
+Labeling reality with self-talk is delusional.

+You cannot just say "stop" to your self-talk.
+Saying "stop" is talking to yourself.

+Thoughts come up like a heart-beat.
+They do not _mean_ anything, there is no trust-worthy reality in thoughts and visions.